KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Testing:** Attacked enemies

 * without any shield
-* with the crystallize shield
+* with the Crystallize shield
 * breastplate
 * and the shield from bell's passive